 Thank you for your interest in the site and please feel free to look around, submit a screener, offer feedback

 Jen Johans is an avid film buff as well as a three time national award winner for her creative writing.
 After failing to become a Seinfeld sitcom staff

 writer when she was eleven years old, Jen earned two accolades before the age of eighteen including a Silver Scholastic Award for Dramatic Script

 which offered her the chance to read an excerpt of her screenplay in Washington D.C.'s Library of Congress.

 Since beginning college at sixteen, Jen has been a dedicated academic receiving an Associate in Arts degree with Honors and a Bachelor's of Arts in

 Film Studies in which she designed her own curriculum of challenging cinematic study and earned a scholarship based on her academic writing on

-the subject.
-It was in her final year of film study that she launched Film Intuition, initially dedicating the site to works helmed by female directors
+It was in her final year of film study that she launched Film Intuition, initially dedicating the site to works helmed by female directors (hence the

 A former member of the American Film Institute and IFP among other organizations, in the past Jen co-created a children's literary magazine for